Free Range Glamping

 The Owner Says

-Two luxury yurts and two shepherd's huts in a Kentish meadow on Bore Place organic dairy farm.
+Two luxury yurts, two shepherd's huts and a Hoppers Hut, in a Kentish meadow on Bore Place organic dairy farm.

 We started life in 2017 and our first luxury yurt proved such a huge hit that we invested in another one!
 We love being out in nature, but we also love comfy beds, kitchen facilities, and wood-burning stoves, so we feel Free Range Glamping offers the best of both worlds – rustic luxury meets a true outdoors experience.